Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Introduction

-\paragraph{Constrained and structured deep learning} Incorporating constraints into deep learning represents multiple challenges such as non-convexity, convergence, and stability of the learning process, or constraint satisfaction guarantees~\cite{ConstrainedML2019}.
+\paragraph{Constrained deep learning} Incorporating constraints into deep learning represents multiple challenges such as non-convexity, convergence, and stability of the learning process\del{, or constraint satisfaction guarantees}~\cite{ConstrainedML2019}.
 Penalty methods and loss function regularizations are the most straightforward way of imposing constraints on the deep neural network outputs and parameters~\cite{PathakKD15,ConstrCNN7971941,conOrdinalReg2018}.
 In those methods, the loss function is augmented with additional terms penalizing the violations of soft constraints via slack variables, which typically works well in practice, often outperforming hard constraint methods~\cite{MarquezNeilaSF17, logbarrierCNN2019}.
-Authors in~\cite{BarrierNN2020,Zhao2020} use barrier methods combined with Lyapunov functions to enforce output constraints, stability, and boundedness of the neural network controller.
-An alternative to penalty and barrier methods are neural network architectures imposing hard constraints, such as linear operator constraints~\cite{hendriks2020linearly}, or architectures with Hamiltonian~\cite{HamiltonianDNN2019} and Lagrangian~\cite{LagrancianDNN2019} structural priors for introducing physics-based constraints such as energy conservation laws.
+Authors in~\cite{donti2021dc3} presented a method for imposing hard equality and inequality constraints in the context of learning solutions of optimization problems.
+For control applications, authors in~\cite{BarrierNN2020,Zhao2020} use barrier methods combined with Lyapunov functions to enforce output constraints, stability, and boundedness of the neural network controller.
+While authors in~\cite{DOGRU202186} use penalty methods for soft constrained reinforcement learning applied to process control application.
+An alternative to penalty and barrier methods are neural network architectures imposing hard constraints, such as linear operator constraints~\cite{hendriks2020linearly}, or architectures with Hamiltonian~\cite{HamiltonianDNN2019} and Lagrangian~\cite{LagrancianDNN2019} structural priors for {enforcing} energy conservation laws.
+In this paper, we leverage both, penalty functions for imposing inequality constraints on state and action variables, and neural architecture design imposing hard equality constraints representing temporal dependencies of the system states, also called single shooting formulation.